Mortgages in Spain.

 Mortgage brokers (fee-based):

-In practice, this generally results in more competitive financing terms, as their goal is truly to find the best solution for the customer, not the most profitable one for themselves.
+These financing brokers are paid directly by the client.
+This model allows them to operate independently of banks, since they have no incentive to favor those that pay the highest commission.
+In practice, this generally leads to more competitive financing terms, as their goal is truly to find the best solution for the client, not the most profitable one for themselves.

 • Lluis Coma Donat – French-speaking mortgage broker